 As ‘cigalike’ mini e cigarettes go, ROK is definitely one of the better brands, its only Vapour2 Cigs, Jacvapour and Epuffer that really focus on this type of electronic cigarette and do a good job of it.

 The good thing about ROK though is that they also produce the bigger ‘performance’ e cigarettes so if you feel the need to move and are happy with the brand then you can of course just upgrade.

 The Icon PCC I have to say is also one of the better designed cases available out there and really is easy to carry around in your pocket or bag.

 While taste is subjective I wasn’t blown away by their flavours, the tobacco was by far the best with the other cartomiser flavours being for me personally average to poor.

 On previous tests though I have found ROK E-Liquid to be very good when bought in bottle form.

 The only issue I found is that the battery carries on for a second even when I am no longer taking a drag.
 Not sure if this will use up more e-liquid quicker but it seemed a little strange.

 Bottom line is if you are definitely wanting a small ‘cig-a-like’ electronic cigarette then this will be a good choice for you.
-If however you are a very heavy smoker making the switch then I would look at an e cig that has a higher battery capacity such as the ROK Legend.
+If however you are a very heavy smoker making the switch then I would look at an e cig that has a higher battery capacity such as the Apollo Ohm Go.